dogweather/forkful/content/en/dart/strings/concatenating-strings.md

 weight: 3
 ---

-## What & Why?
-Concatenating strings in programming involves combining two or more strings into one.
-Programmers do this to manipulate text data easily, construct messages, or assemble parts of a user interface dynamically.

 ## How to:
 Dart provides several straightforward ways to concatenate strings.
 Below are the most common methods: